xiangxdai/xiangxdai.github.io/index.md

 + 2023-2027,  &ensp; Provost’s Strategic Allocation of Centrally-funded RPg Scholarship \
   (30 places in CUHK)
 + 2022,  &ensp; Pacemaker to Merit Student \
- (Highest honor in HUST, 20 students from  National Scholarship obtainers, &asymp; 0.07%)
+ (Highest honor in HUST, 20 students from  National Scholarship obtainers, &asymp;0.07%)
 + 2023, &ensp; Bachelor of Honours \
    (Highest honor for graduates in HUST in academic performance, 199/6500&asymp;3%)
 + 2022,   &ensp;   National Scholarship